-The ICA’s Creative Power Group, along with leading audit, tax and consulting firm, RSM Canada, has created the Creative Power List, a transparent ranking of Canada’s agency sector based on success at leading international and national awards shows.
+The ICA’s Creative Power Group, along with leading audit, tax and consulting firm, Grant Thornton LLP, has created the Creative Power List, a transparent ranking of Canada’s agency sector based on success at leading international and national awards shows.
 Here is more detail on the methodology behind the List.

 The group selected the important international awards: